NVIDIA/MatX/README.md

 *v0.2.2*:
 * Arbitrary tensor ranks

-*v0.2.1*:
-* Generic storage and descriptor types
-* Static tensor dimensions for compile-time sizes and strides
-* Slew of new ``make_`` helper functions and documentation

 ## Discussions
 We have an open discussions board [here](https://github.com/NVIDIA/MatX/discussions).
 We encourage any questions about the library to be posted here for other users to learn from and read through.